 Daniel 7:7, “After this I saw in the night visions, and behold, a fourth beast, dreadful and terrible, exceedingly strong.
 It had huge iron teeth; it was devouring, breaking in pieces, and trampling the residue with its feet.
 It was different from all the beasts that were before it, and it had ten horns.”

 The Roman empire could not be compared to any beast, because it was so terrible in stamping out other people groups and shedding much blood.

 Iron represents that it was stronger than the previous kingdoms.
 The iron teeth point back to the iron legs of the Roman Empire of Daniel 2.

 It was different that the other beast because it not only attacked people in other countries, but it warred against the followers of Christ, as Satan empowered the Roman Empire and he used it to try to wipe out the Church of Christ.

-During 10 persecution periods from 64-313 A.D., 10 millions Christians were killed by the Romans.
+During 10 persecution periods from 64-313 A.D., when millions of saints were killed by the Romans.

 It was different because the Roman Emperors also served as Pontifex Maximus, meaning they were not only the political leader, but they were the head priest, the spiritual leader.

 They presided over the Pagan religious system that worshiped the gods of Egypt and Babylon, primarily the sun god and moon goddess.